-Name of Facility: Montrose Generating Station (Montrose) Name of Operator: Evergy Metro, Inc (Evergy) Operator Mailing Address: 400 SW Highway P, Clinton, MO 64735 Location: Approximately ten miles southwest of Clinton, Missouri.
+Name of Facility: Montrose Generating Station (Montrose)

+Name of Operator: Evergy Metro, Inc (Evergy)

+Operator Mailing Address: 400 SW Highway P, Clinton, MO 64735

+Location: Approximately ten miles southwest of Clinton, Missouri.

 Facility Description: The Montrose Generating Station ceased operations in 2018.

 Historically, Montrose was a coal-fired electric generating station that contained two coal-fired units that produced fly ash and bottom ash.
-CCRs generated were managed in three CCR units, including the North Ash Impoundment, the South Ash Impoundment, and one CCR Landfill.
-Fly ash was collected and pneumatically conveyed to silos where it was off-loaded for beneficial use or transported via tanker truck to the landfill.
+CCRs generated were managed in three CCR units, including the North Ash Impoundment, the South Ash beneficial use or transported via tanker truck to the landfill.
 Bottom ash was sluiced to dewatering bins where it was loaded into trucks for beneficial use or transported to the landfill for storage or disposal.
-The landfill is currently being used to dispose of coal remnants and de minimis quantities of CCR from the plant closure and may be used to dispose CCR from other Evergy facilities.
+The landfill is currently being used to dispose of coal remnants and de minimis quantities of CCR from the plant closure and may be used to dispose CCR from other Evergy facilities in